This page has been archived.

 Name: Diane Laurin

-The Board reports its findings and recommendations to both the CDS and the grievor.
+The Board reports its findings and recommendations to both the CDS, who is the final authority in the decision, and the grievor.
 Its recommendations may deal not only with the grievance itself, but with potential systemic changes that could alleviate a problem or issue Forces-wide.

 Financial Resources (in ’000$)